guilhermelaviola/IntegratingPracticesInDataScienceForBusiness/README.md

-# IntegratingPracticeInDataScienceForBusiness
+# IntegratingPracticesInDataScienceForBusiness
-My school homework from #DescomplicaDigital on ​Integrating Practice in Data Science for Business.
+My school homework from #DescomplicaDigital on ​Integrating Practices in Data Science for Business.